It’s now the law in the UK for dogs to be strapped in while driving in a car.

-I prefer one, my wife prefers the other. hopefully one of these will work for you.
+I prefer one, but my wife prefers the other. hopefully one of these will work for you.

-Please ignore the mess in the car, we were all packed up ready to go on holiday 🙂
+Please ignore the mess in the car; we were all packed up and ready to go on holiday 🙂

-Theres a loop on the back of the harness that the seat belt goes through but there’s also enough room for Luna to move about a bit as well.
+There’s a loop on the back of the harness that the seat belt goes through, but there’s enough room for Luna to move about a bit.

-This seat belt harness is a bit tricky to figure out and it always takes me a while as its kept in my wife car for her to use.
-However, my wife who uses it on a daily basis puts it on in 2 seconds.
+This seat belt harness is tricky to figure out, and it always takes me a while as it’s kept in my wife’s car for her to use.
+However, my wife, who uses it daily, puts it on in 2 seconds.

-Its available here on Amazon.
-For some reason its not got great reviews, but its a sturdy piece of kit and we really like it.
-The fact its made by the RAC also gives us confidence as well.
+It’s available here on Amazon.
+For some reason, it’s not got great reviews, but it’s a sturdy piece of kit, and we like it.
+The fact the RAC makes it also gives us confidence as well.

 - 【HIGH QUALITY SEAT BELT】 The Made of high...

-A lot of people just put the clip onto the dogs lead.
-If you slam on, the dogs going to fall off the seat and all of its weight is going to go on its neck.
-The only reason I think it would work is if it was clipped onto the harness, but even then I feel as if the dog can still easily fall off the seat.
-However, it has got a lot of reviews with most being positive.
+A lot of people just put the clip onto the dog’s lead.
+If you slam on, the dog going to fall off the seat, and all of its weight is going to go on its neck.
+The only reason I think it would work is if it was clipped onto the harness, but even then, I feel the dog can still easily fall off the seat.
+However, it has got a lot of reviews, with most being positive.

 Should your dog wear a seat belt?

-I also get really concerned when I see dogs hanging halfway out of the window without being fastened in.
+I also get concerned when I see dogs hanging halfway out the window without being fastened in.

 Benefits of your dog using a seat belt.

-I am sure you have already gathered a lot of the benefits from what I’ve said above but here is a quick overview of having them fastened in at all times.
+I am sure you have already gathered many benefits from what I’ve said above, but here is a quick overview of having them fastened in at all times.

 - Cockapoos love to chase things.
-If your window is open and they are not harnessed in there’s always the fear they could jump through the gap in the window.
-I know if Luna saw a squirrel at the side of the road when we were in traffic lights she would be straight after it.
+If your window is open and they are not harnessed in, there’s always the fear they could jump through the gap in the window.
+I know if Luna saw a squirrel at the side of the road when we were at traffic lights, she would be straight after it.

-- If you are in a crash then there’s a much bigger chance your dog will avoid serious injury if they are strapped in.
+- If you are in a crash, there’s a much bigger chance your dog will avoid serious injury if they are strapped in.

-It might be worth visiting your local pet store as well so that you can try a few on.
-All dogs are different sizes and sometimes it can be a hassle to send stuff back if you buy it online.
-You will also get the chance to ask the opinion of the shop owner.
+It might be worth visiting your local pet store to try a few.
+All dogs are different sizes, and sometimes sending stuff back can be a hassle if you buy it online.
+You will also get the chance to ask the shop owner’s opinion.